tebib91/live-os/README.md

 1. Install `sudo apt-get install build-essential libudev-dev` you'll need libudev to build libusb if a prebuild is not available.
 2. Install `sudo chmod o+rw /var/run/docker.sock` if you got error 'Error listing containers: Error: connect EACCES /var/run/docker.sock'

-### Installation:
+### Installation

 1. Download the live-os image for your system architecture from the [official website](https://live-os.io/).
 2. Follow the installation guide for your chosen platform (e.g., Raspberry Pi, x86-64 machine) to flash the image onto a storage device.
-3. Boot your system with the live-os image `curl -fsSL https://github.com/tebib91/live-os/blob/develop/install.sh | sudo bash`.
+3. Boot your system with the live-os image `curl -fsSL https://raw.githubusercontent.com/tebib91/live-os/develop/install.sh | sudo bash`.

 ## Usage